Quantum Phase diagrams and transitions for Chern topological insulators: Geometry

 For the hexagonal lattice, with vectors $f_1,f_2,f_3=-f_1-f_2$ moving from the A to the B sites, the Hamiltonian is

 where $U=T_{e_1},V=T_{e_2},W=T_{e_3}=(UV)^{-1}$ as $f_1+f_2+f_3=0$.
 Using Fourier transform, or equivalently characters on the $C^*$ algebra, such a matrix becomes

 This family has no $\s_z$ component and it is also degenerate at the Dirac points $(e^{2\pi i\frac{ 1}{3}} , e^{-2\pi i\frac{ 1}{3}} )$ and $(e^{-2\pi i\frac{ 1}{3}} , e^{2\pi i\frac{ 1}{3}} )$.
-Therefore, there will be no non--zero Chern class as discussed in \cite[4.11]{KKWK16}.
+Therefore, there will be no non--zero Chern class as discussed in \cite[Section 4.11]{KKWK16}.
 To get a non--trivial Chern number, following Haldane, one can invoke higher order interactions, see \S\ref{par:haldane}.

-To construct a model with an arbitrary Chern number, we can implement the strategy of using higher degree maps.
-The following example of the general construction we present is in \cite{circuits2023}.
-Starting from the tight-binding model with
+As an example of how to construct a model with an arbitrary Chern number, we can implement the strategy of using higher degree maps.
+In this way, we recover the following example of \cite{circuits2023}.
+Starting from the particular tight-binding model with